open-compass/opencompass/docs/en/advanced_guides/longeval.md

 ## Long Context Ability Ranking

 In the LongBench and L-Eval ability rankings, we select the average ranking **(The lower the better)** of each model in the subtask as the standard.
-It can be seen that GPT-4 and GPT-3.5-turbo-16k still occupy a leading position in long context tasks, while models like ChatGLM2-6B-32k also show significant improvement in long context ability after extrapolating the length based on ChatGLM2-6B.
+It can be seen that GPT-4 and GPT-3.5-turbo-16k still occupy a leading position in long context tasks, while models like ChatGLM2-6B-32k also show significant improvement in long context ability after position interpolation based on ChatGLM2-6B.

 <div align="center">
 <img src=https://github.com/open-compass/opencompass/assets/75252858/29b5ad12-d9a3-4255-be0a-f770923fe514>